charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

   Test Delicious Links
     ✓ shows we can get our deliciousLink array
-    ✓ shows we can get an array containing only the url from each item ✓ show we can get a map
+    ✓ get an array with only the url from the objects in mock delicious data ✓ show we can get a map
     ✓ shows we can get a midsize map
     ✓ shows we can get a big map